ChalmersGU-data-structure-courses/dsabook/src/markdown/08-abstract-data-types/02b-implementing-PQs-using-lists.md

 Since the list is sorted, removing the smallest element is straightforward.
 Adding a new element is a little more tricky: we have to traverse the list until we find the correct position, and then insert the new element there.
-This is similar to how Insertion sort put one element in place (see @sec:insertion-sort).
+This is similar to how Insertion sort put one element in place (see @sec:sorting-1:insertion-sort).

 If we decide to use a dynamic array, then it's best to have it *reversely sorted*, so that the smallest element is at the back of the array.